db-ui/evaluations/variable-fonts/README.md

 ## The tools

 A great place to start is [opentype.js](https://opentype.js.org/).
 You can check already created variable fonts here.
 And there is a good JS library behind it.
-Currently, they don't support writing variable fonts, but there is a [PR](https://github.com/opentypejs/opentype.js/pull/701) for this.
+Currently, they don't support writing variable fonts, but there is a [PR for variable fonts support](https://github.com/opentypejs/opentype.js/pull/701).

-## Create own variable font with open source tools
+## Create our own variable font with open source tools

-Based on this [video](https://www.youtube.com/watch?v=xoQuWARCUWI) you can create your own variable font with some open source tools.
+Based on a [YouTube video](https://www.youtube.com/watch?v=xoQuWARCUWI) you can create your own variable font with some open source tools.
 You need those tools:

 - [FontForge](https://fontforge.org/)
 - Python Libraries: [fontmake](https://github.com/googlefonts/fontmake)